eswinsw/riscv-builder/README.md

     `riscv-builder$ make run-debian`
     * Using Debian image built by Carlos Eduardo for experimenting with docker
     * https://medium.com/@carlosedp/docker-containers-on-risc-v-architecture-5bc45725624b
+    * apt-get install works out of box.
+Should be able to install most of the packages
+    * Docker installs and runs fine.
+Following the instructions from Carlos Eduardo
+    * Docker pull and execute image works
+    * The instruction for installing golang package is out of date.
+Golang 1.14 has released with experimental support for RISC-V
+    * Installing golang 1.14 per instruction works.
+It can natively compile go source code.
+Example hello world program runs fine.

 ## Limitation
     * Source code updates are not properly supported